May 13, 15, and 16, 2020

 The Lucas Museum of Narrative Art partnered with LA-based artists and artisans to sew 1,500 masks for local organizations in immediate need.

-Since we are dedicated to the art of storytelling, we hosted a series of online “sewing circles” with some of the artists who participated in our #ISEWFOR mask-making project for Los Angeles organizations.
+As a museum dedicated to the art of storytelling, the Lucas Museum hosted a series of online “sewing circles” with artists who participated in the museum's #ISEWFOR mask-making project for Los Angeles organizations.
 Sewing circles have long been spaces for free expression, activism, and storytelling across generations—especially for women—with open discussions and community building.
-Artists/makers spoke with Lucas Museum Managing Director of Education, Nenette Luarca-Shoaf, about the role of sewing in their work, how they have re-imagined their artistic practice during this time, their family histories with sewing, and more.
+Artists/makers spoke with Lucas Museum Managing Director of Learning and Engagement, Nenette Luarca-Shoaf, about the role of sewing in their work, how they reimagined their artistic practice during COVID, their family histories with sewing, and more.

 Wednesday, May 13